 It would be the right thing to say that syllabus wise, the Quants section boast of being the heaviest of the 3 sections in the CAT paper.
 Even though it comprises of basic understanding of class 10 maths, we still fail to solve the paper in the stipulated period.
 The main reason being lack of practice for so many years, non-engineers might not have a hang of maths, we forgot the formulas and the topics.
 Now, when we finally start preparing for quants, some of us often feel that the syllabus is too huge and it would not be possible for us to cover the entire syllabus.
 Now here comes the big question.
 Should we cover the entire syllabus?

 The Syllabus Dilemma

 The syllabus looks big but there is a catch.
 It can be managed.
 Most of us forgot a major chunk of the maths lessons we received during school.
-Also, engineers get an edge over the non-engineers as engineers have had a habit of solving maths MCQ questions.
+Also, engineers get an edge over non-engineers as engineers have had a habit of solving maths MCQ questions.
 But several chapters are quite simple and need just a little brush-up.
-A chapter like logarithm is considered to be pretty simple and you can expect 2 questions from there.
+A chapter like a logarithm is considered to be pretty simple and you can expect 2 questions from there.
 So, the job at hand is to realize which topics need revision and which topics do not.
 So, we do not need to go through the entire syllabus.